Skip navigation

 Assistant Professor

-Since joining Northumbria University, Sarah has been involved in delivering the pre-registration Physiotherapy programmes and leading the Musculoskeletal First Contact Practitioner in Primary Care course.
-Sarah is committed to developing post-registration education and worked collaboratively with local and national NHS stakeholders to develop and implement the Musculoskeletal First Contact Practitioner in Primary Care course at Northumbria University.
-Previously, Sarah also won a Teaching Enhancement Award that involved engaging physiotherapy students as teaching and research partners within the undergraduate physiotherapy programme.
+At Northumbria University, Sarah delivers pre-registration Physiotherapy programmes and leads the Musculoskeletal First Contact Practitioner in Primary Care course.
+She developed and implemented this course collaboratively with local and national NHS stakeholders, advancing post-registration education in primary care physiotherapy.
+She has previously received a Teaching Enhancement Award for engaging physiotherapy students as teaching and research partners.

-More recently Sarahs professional focus has been towards research after being awarded an ORUK research fellowship.
-During her fellowship she is leading the “Keep Exercising & Stay Steady” study which involves working with key stakeholders to develop and assess the feasibility of an exercise maintenance intervention in older adults.
-Alongside her fellowship, Sarah is a second supervisor for a PhD student who is investigating osteoporosis in stroke and is a co-applicant on the BabyFRED study (funded by the Private Physiotherapy Education Foundation) and the Making Every Contact Count Service Evaluation (funded by Northumbria Health Care Trust).
-She also works as a researcher on Glasgow Caledonian Universities NIHR funded OPTIMA project and on internal research projects within the department.
-Sarah is a member of the Management of Long-term Conditions, Physical Activity and Exercise for Health Across Lifespan and Blue Zone Consortium research groups and is a Northumbria University representative for the World Health Organization Rehabilitation Alliance.
+Sarah's current research focus centres on her ORUK fellowship, leading the "Keep Exercising & Stay Steady" (KESS) study, which uses co-design methodology to develop and assess the feasibility of an exercise maintenance intervention for older adults.
+She serves as second supervisor for a PhD student investigating osteoporosis in stroke, and is co-applicant on the BabyFRED study (Private Physiotherapy Education Foundation) and the Making Every Contact Count Service Evaluation (Northumbria Health Care Trust).
+She contributes as a researcher to Glasgow Caledonian University's NIHR-funded OPTIMA project and departmental research initiatives.
+Sarah is a member of the Management of Long-term Conditions, Physical Activity and Exercise for Health Across Lifespan, and Blue Zone Consortium research groups, and represents Northumbria University on the World Health Organization Rehabilitation Alliance.

 Sarah Audsley